17ringe/macos_installer/README.md

 * Installing the .dmg files
 * Removing the downloaded .dmg files after installation.

+### alert
+This role will be refactored.
+The download portion will be pulled from tasks.
+This role is expected to be used in conjunction with pipersniper\ansible_samba; e.g., when provisioning a system, a user can pull required .dmg files from URLs, then from samba shares, and then this role will be used to install all dmgs loaded.

 #### Current Limitations
 * If there is a single .app bundle in an attached .dmg, it will be installed.